DoD-Platform-One/gitlab/README.md

 helm delete gitlab -n gitlab
 ```

+For additional documentation see the files in the [docs directory and the docs/README.md](docs/README.md).

 ## Initial admin login

 The initial admin login is user ```root```.
 The password can be obtained with the following command.